Agriculture KPIs: nurture a successful farm environment

 From cattle to lambs, wheat to grains, it’s your job to keep everything alive and healthy.
 That includes your finances.
 We’re looking at the best agriculture Key Performance Indicators (KPIs) to measure in the farming industry, so you can get back to tending your stock.

-This core metric tells you how much revenue is being generated by the business after costs and overheads have been accounted for.
-This is an extremely useful KPI for many businesses in many industries, but is a particularly useful for comparing efficiency on and between farms.
+1. Operating profit: This core metric tells you how much revenue is being generated by the business after costs and overheads have been accounted for.
 Operating profit can be expressed on a per animal or per hectare basis, giving you a clear view of how you’re doing against your business goals.
-Split this Key Performance Indicator into each category you need, ie cows, sheep, chickens, plants, crops and whatever else you might be tending to.

-If you have an in-depth measure of how each part of your farm is performing, you’ll be able to work out which areas need more attention.
+4. Profitability per field/department: This metric will help you work out which areas need more attention.
 If you can calculate how much profit each area of your farm is turning over in a given period, you can consider expanding that.
-This is a crucial KPI to measure, especially if you’re considering growing your farm.

 5. Wages to revenue %: Measure this operational metric to see when seasonal changes dictate the need for more or less staff.
 Forecasting will help you make a solid decision on whether you can afford more staff or not.